Kaysar101/My_Extreme_Labs/ospf_lab1/README.md

 # My_Extreme_Networks_Labs
-This is my first github lab so it may contain some mistakes or some errors.
+This is my first lab so it may contain some mistakes, errors, missing configs.